template-tools/template-sync/doc/travis/README.md

 # usage

-put the following merge into your template
+Put the following merge into your template

 ```json
 {